rushimok73/AWS-SAA-C03-Notes/README.md

 You can also use Snowball - A device you order from AWS, load your data, and send it to AWS where they use DMS Snowball uses SCT

+** RDS generates events like DB create, delete, terminate etc, but not data events like insertion, update, deletion **

 ---

 ## 1.11.
 Network-Storage-EFS